 Tara Lazar turns a classic joke into a numerical private-eye adventure.
 Savvy students will love all the clever math puns.

-A classic sleep-inducing trick goes awry when the originally-counted ewes invite an array of other furry creatures in groups of twos, fives and tens.
+A classic sleep-inducing trick goes awry when the originally-counted ewes invite an array of other furry creatures in groups of two, five, and ten.

-First graders think a lot about teeth -or losing them, at least.
+First graders think a lot about teeth—losing them, at least.
 This entertaining explanation of how animals use different types of teeth is just right for the tooth fairy crowd.